NoBrainNohead/pyright/docs/configuration.md

 - <a name="reportWildcardImportFromLibrary"></a> **reportWildcardImportFromLibrary** [boolean or string, optional]: Generate or suppress diagnostics for a wildcard import from an external library.
 The use of this language feature is highly discouraged and can result in bugs when the library is updated.
 The default value for this setting is `"warning"`.

 - <a name="reportAbstractUsage"></a> **reportAbstractUsage** [boolean or string, optional]: Generate or suppress diagnostics for the attempted instantiate an abstract or protocol class or use of an abstract method.
-The default value for this setting is `"error"`.
+The default value for this setting is `"error"`..

 - <a name="reportArgumentType"></a> **reportArgumentType** [boolean or string, optional]: Generate or suppress diagnostics for argument type incompatibilities when evaluating a call expression.
 The default value for this setting is `"error"`.